Stages of Divorce

 Serving Divorce Papers

 The Court will send a copy of the divorce papers to the Respondent.
 This is often referred to as the service of divorce papers.
 If the Respondent does not acknowledge receipt of the documents then the divorce papers may need to be served personally.
 Sometimes our clients worry because they do not know where the Respondent is.
 It is still possible to divorce a missing spouse but we will need to make a separate application to the Court.

 After service of the divorce papers, we will need to complete a number of other forms so you can apply for the Decree Nisi.
 You can apply for a Decree Nisi if your spouse agrees to the divorce petition you have made or we can apply to the court.
 This is generally the halfway stage of the divorce process.

 The Decree Nisi is a document which is given by the court.
 It is pronounced once the Court is satisfied that you are entitled to a divorce.
 It is not the same as the final divorce.
 At any time after the Decree Nisi is pronounced the parties can file a consent order with the Court that deals with the financial arrangements they have agreed.

 The Decree Absolute is the final stage in the divorce process.
-You can apply for this, 43 days after the Decree Nisi but we do not usually recommend that you move forward until you have agreed on your financial arrangements.
+You can apply for this, 43 days after the Decree Nisi but we do not usually recommend that you move forward until you have agreed on your divorce settlement including financial arrangements.
 If you do, it may affect your entitlement to certain assets of the marriage.
 We can advise you about this.
 If you wait for longer than 12 months between receiving your Decree Nisi and your applying for your Decree Absolute, we will need to explain the delay to the court.